unoplatform/uno/doc/articles/features/open-id-connect.md

 | Secret    | `secret`                                  |
 | Scopes    | `openid profile email api offline_access` |

->  Note: this endpoint allows any return uris.
-It's acceptable for demo purposes, but production application will usually requires to register your return addresses.
+>  Note: this endpoint allows any return URIs.
+It is acceptable for demo purposes, but a production application will usually require to register return addresses.

 ## Step 0 - Install Uno + Create an Application